 How to implement spa scheduling software without disrupting operations

-Standardize service names, durations, and pricing before migrating to a new spa scheduling software.
-You can use a spreadsheet as your source of truth, and when you’re ready, copy the details from there into your new tool.
+First, clean up services and pricing.
+Standardize service names, durations, and pricing before migrating.
+Use a spreadsheet as your source of truth, then copy the details into your new tool.

 Spa scheduling software pricing: What to expect